get color ramp by name, color, or function

 This function accepts a color ramp name, a single color, a vector of colors, or a function names, and returns a simple vector of colors of the appropriate length, suitable as input to a number of plotting functions.

-, this function returns a color function,
+When n is NULL, this function returns a color function,

-.
+wrapped by grDevices::colorRampPalette().
 The colors used

-are defined by gradientN
+are defined by gradientN, so the grDevices::colorRampPalette()

-function actually uses a starting palette of gradientN
+function actually uses a starting palette of gradientN number

 of colors.

-is an integer greater than 0
+When n is an integer greater than 0, this function returns

-a vector of colors with length n
+a vector of colors with length n.

-is a single color value, a color gradient is created
+When col is a single color value, a color gradient is created

-to the output of
+by appending defaultColorBase to the output of

-color2gradient(..., n=3, gradientWtFactor=gradientWtFactor)
+color2gradient(..., n=3, gradientWtFactor=gradientWtFactor).

 These 4 colors are used as the internal palette before

-applying grDevices::colorRampPalette()
+applying grDevices::colorRampPalette() as appropriate.

-is used to adjust the
+In this case, gradientWtFactor is used to adjust the

 strength of the color gradient.
 The intended use is:

-.
+getColorRamp("red", n=5).
 To remove the leading white

-color, use getColorRamp("red", n=5, trimRamp=c(1,0))
+color, use getColorRamp("red", n=5, trimRamp=c(1,0)).

-contains multiple color values, they are used
+When col contains multiple color values, they are used

 to define a color ramp directly.

-is not a color value, it is compared to known color
+When col is not a color value, it is compared to known color

-palettes from RColorBrewer::RColorBrewer
+palettes from RColorBrewer::RColorBrewer and viridisLite,

 and will use the corresponding color function or color palette.